Column Window Management for Emacs

 is a deliberate choice.
 Besides simplifying the code, it keeps the

-mode compatible with frame and window registers, winner-mode
+mode compatible with frame and window registers, winner-mode,

 revive+, and whatever other extensions dealing with windows, frames or